Obsidian-StudiosInc/eminence/README.md

 [![Build Status](https://img.shields.io/travis/Obsidian-StudiosInc/eminence/master.svg?colorA=9977bb&style=plastic)](https://travis-ci.org/Obsidian-StudiosInc/eminence)
 [![Build Status](https://img.shields.io/shippable/58fa9a131fb3ec0700df16e7/master.svg?colorA=9977bb&style=plastic)](https://app.shippable.com/github/Obsidian-StudiosInc/eminence)

-This is a dark them with purple icons and some purple highlights.
+This is a dark theme with purple icons and some purple highlights.
 It is meant to be easy on the eyes, and ideally light weight.
 This theme is a work in progress.